framosgo/werewolf-the-apocalypse/README.md

 # werewolf-the-apocalypse
-Simple web tabletop to play Werewolf The Apocalypse.
+Simple virtual tabletop to play Werewolf The Apocalypse.